-Holiday Periods and Between Sessions: Monday, 9:00 a.m. - 4:30 p.m.; Tuesday through Friday, 8:00 a.m. to 4:30 p.m.; except closed New Year's Day, Good Friday, Memorial Day, July 4th, Labor Day, Thanksgiving Day and the day following, Christmas week, and usually the second week following Graduation in May.
+Holiday Periods and Between Sessions: Monday, 9:00 a.m. - 4:30 p.m.; Tuesday through Friday, 8:00 a.m. to 4:30 p.m.; except closed New Year's Day, Good Friday, Memorial Day, July 4th, Labor Day, Thanksgiving Day and the day following, Christmas week, and usually the first and/or second week in August for inventory.
 Any modifications will be announced well in advance.